-Students have extensive opportunities for civic engagement, including paid internships at the college’s Colorado Center for Community Development (CCCD), providing diverse opportunities to work directly with and in communities across the state, and the unique and ground-breaking Learning Landscapes program whose mission is to build public places that support the well-being of children through increased exercise, access to open space and community gathering places, experiencing and working in gardens, and more.
+Students have extensive opportunities for civic engagement, including paid internships at the college’s Colorado Center for Community Development (CCCD), providing diverse opportunities to work directly with and in communities across the state; and the unique and ground-breaking Learning Landscapes program whose mission is to build public places that support the well-being of children through increased exercise, access to open space and community gathering places, experiences and work in gardens, and more.
 At 97 schoolyards and counting, Learning Landscapes has provided children in Denver and Jefferson Counties with great places to learn through play.

-The Integral Studio provides an opportunity for graduate students across the College to work together as interdisciplinary teams together with public agencies on real projects in our city.
+The Integral Studio provides an opportunity for graduate students across the college to work together as interdisciplinary teams together with public agencies on real projects in our city.
 Facilitated by faculty across the disciplines, the studio emulates a real-world office environment and allows students to gain insight into the role of other parties involved in the planning and design process.
 The studio aims to integrate design and reject a siloed design process, advocating for more holistic and integrated design solutions rather than a process driven by one discipline.
 Previous projects include work done with Denver Housing Authority, City and County of Denver Community Planning and Development, and Auraria Campus.

 The practice of landscape architecture is now global, and this department is a leader in providing international study opportunities.
-Opportunities abound to develop international partnerships with our diverse body of international and domestic students, and travel study courses offered annually
+Opportunities abound to develop international partnerships with our diverse body of international and domestic students, and travel study courses offered annually.

-The certificate in Geospatial Information Science for Landscape Architecture offers an opportunity to develop knowledge, skills and critical context through cross-disciplinary study in the rapidly developing and progressively relevant platform of Geographic Information Systems (GIS).
+The certificate in Geospatial Information Science for Landscape Architecture offers an opportunity to develop knowledge, skills, and critical context through cross-disciplinary study in the rapidly developing and progressively relevant platform of Geographic Information Systems (GIS).

-Our students engage in research with faculty and on their own through optional independent studies and thesis.
-They have presented at local, national and international conferences and symposia such as the National Park Service Western Region CESU Conference, Environmental Design Research Association, Council of Educators in Landscape Architecture, and International Green Roof Conference.
+Our students engage in research with faculty and on their own through optional independent studies and theses.
+They have presented at local, national, and international conferences and symposia such as the National Park Service Western Region CESU Conference, Environmental Design Research Association, Council of Educators in Landscape Architecture, and International Green Roof Conference.

 R O O T is the student-run landscape architecture journal.
 We have published seven volumes since its inception, and it received an honorable mention in the national competition for the Douglas Haskell Award for Student Journals in 2011.
-Student organizations include Student Chapter of the American Society of Landscape Architects (ASLA), the Urban Horticulture Club, and Sigma Lambda Alpha, the landscape architecture national honor society.
+Student organizations include Student Chapter of the American Society of Landscape Architects (ASLA); the Urban Horticulture Club; and Sigma Lambda Alpha, the landscape architecture national honor society.

 The academic curriculum consists of:

-The Department of Landscape Architecture views inquiry, both individual and collective, as the means to invent, energize, inform, and evaluate design ideas, processes and results.
+The Department of Landscape Architecture views inquiry, both individual and collective, as the means to invent, energize, inform, and evaluate design ideas, processes, and results.
 The curriculum emphasizes and values design and the design process coupled with knowledge and capability in the theories, technologies, sciences, arts, materials, and methods associated with the practice of Landscape Architecture.
 Core themes, theories, precedents, technologies, and skills of the profession are developed in the lecture and seminar courses.
 You will develop design capabilities in studio courses.

-Curriculum integration is achieved through deliberate internal coordination within the program, and through collaboration with other programs within the College as well as with other CU Denver schools and colleges.
+Curriculum integration is achieved through deliberate internal coordination within the program and through collaboration with other programs within the college as well as with other CU Denver schools and colleges.
 The MLA curriculum provides opportunities to facilitate the offering and testing of new courses in response to timely interests of faculty and students.

 Professional practitioners representing consulting firms and governmental agencies of regional, national, and international distinction share in and contribute to the life of the department.
 They teach courses, participate in reviews, host internships and office visits, give presentations, exhibit their works, and mentor and interact at personal levels with students and faculty.

-The Program's strengths lie in its broad view of Landscape Architecture, its support for the interests of the faculty, the discourse among faculty and students, and its associations with allied programs, the professional community, and the community-at-large.
+The MLA program's strengths lie in its broad view of Landscape Architecture, its support for the interests of the faculty, the discourse among faculty and students, and its associations with allied programs, the professional community, and the community-at-large.
 Successful graduates pursue diverse practices and occupations in public and private arenas and make positive differences in the quality of our social and environmental public realm.